 Some pieces I love just for their beauty: our contemporary (but traditional style) bronze Parvati--with luscious curves and saucy gesture.

 Some I love for symbolism--the set of tiny pairs of lovers.
 Some I love for its purpose--I can't play a lick of music, but someone else can, on the cute little charango.
 Some I love because it's just so funny--the Ecuadorian dog mask that freaks the hell out of our cat.
 She hates it.
+I love the jewelry from Africa because making it gave me awesome fingertips of steel, until I could touch hot coals with my bare hands!
+Check it, suckas!
+(I can't do it anymore. ah well.)

 So probably I'm an apologist.
 These pieces, to me, are merely beautiful, useful, or artistic; they may very well have other meanings that I'm ignorant of, and, well, that's the very definition of cultural appropriation, isn't it?
 I suppose that our tiny collection is representative of American removal of art forms and objects from their proper cultural context.